ZeroDayD/Playwright-Automation-Template-TypeScript/README.md

-# Playwright Automation Template
+# 🎭 Playwright Automation Template

-This is a minimal Playwright + TypeScript automation starter with:
+A minimal and extensible starter for Playwright + TypeScript with:

-- UI and API tests
+- ✅ UI and API tests
-- Mocking example
+- ✅ Mocking (with route.fulfill)
+- ✅ PageObject structure
-- GitHub Actions integration
+- ✅ GitHub Actions integration

+---

-## Getting Started
+## 🚀 Getting Started

 ```bash
 npm install